 Brooklyn Greenway Initiative built the Naval Cemetery Landscape on the site of the former Naval Hospital Cemetery at the Brooklyn Navy Yard as a place for retreat and remembrance while honoring its rich layers of natural and cultural history.
 This site was designed as a native plant meadow and pollinator habitat, and provides visitors with an escape from urban life.
+Many rare birds and insects can be seen here.
+There are magnifying glasses on site and visitors are encouraged to bring their own binoculars to observe the bird species from the boardwalk.

 Please note that bike and scooter riding is not permitted at the NCL.
 As our site is a wildlife habitat, dogs are also not permitted on our grounds.